developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the value ***Off*** is chosen, then turning the device off using the Power Key is handled the same as when the device times out and turns itself off automatically.
 In such a case, if device remains off for longer than value set using the Managed Configuration **Security Configuration - Screen Lock Timeout**, then when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.

-- When the value ***On*** is chosen, then turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device will become locked "instantly" when turned off using the Power Key.
+- When the value ***On*** is chosen, then turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device becomes locked "instantly" when turned off using the Power Key.
 In such a case, no matter how long the device remains off, when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.